Who must issue a VAT invoice?

 - a person who carries on an exempt activity

 - a person other than a private individual in another EU Member State

-- a person in another Member State where a reverse charge to VAT applies, that is, where the supplier is not accountable for VAT in Ireland but the customer is accountable for VAT in the other Member State, in respect of the supply.
+- a person in another Member State where a reverse charge to VAT applies.
+This is where it is the customer who must account for VAT, in the other Member State, in respect of the supply.

 Who does not have to issue a VAT invoice?

 Special rules apply to the supply of construction services by: